alexjvr1/Velocity2020/README.md

 Whole genome resequencing data was generated for 38 & 40 modern individuals (sampled 2016-2017 & 2019) from a core and expanding population.
 Museum data was generated from 48 individuals + resequencing of a subset of individuals to increase read coverage.

+## Note on renaming files

+Liverpool raw data is named with digits and a dash before the sample names. e.g. 33-AH-01-1900-47_191121_L001_R2.fastq.gz The easiest way to rename them is with the Perl rename (note that the native linux rename works the same as mv and is not so useful in this case).
+Install the perl script (a version curated [here](https://github.com/subogero/rename)).
+On bluecp3 I've installed this in my software folder: /newhome/aj18951/software/rename-master/rename.

+This works with the sed syntax. e.g. this will remove numbers plus dash from the start of the file names:

+../../software/rename-master/rename 's/^[0-9]+-//' *

 ## Pipeline

 ### 1. Demultiplex and Adapter trimming